pfdubois/BridgeBidding/source/OpenerRebid.rst

    or to reverse.
 -  3♥ is invitational and shows |6ormore| hearts (15-17).
 -  4♥ shows 19+ and |6ormore| hearts.
--  With four spades, we usually bid 2♠.
-This is not forcing.
-   Bidding 2♠ has debatable requirements.
-I like it to show four spades or three spades and an outside singleton or void.
-Experts may bid 2♠ regardless with three spades.
--  With four spades and 15-17 points bid 3♠.
-With more bid 4♠ or a :term:`splinter`.

 After 1N Forcing
 ~~~~~~~~~~~~~~~~